santtudas/Project1_DOM_SCRIPTING/README.md

 This project was built using HTML, CSS, and JavaScript.

 ## Setup
-You can view Todo-list in previously mentioned link at Netlify.com.
+You can view the Todo-list through the previously mentioned link on Netlify.com.